pumpncode/Buffoonery/README.md

 # Buffoonery
 A Balatro mod that aims to add vanilla-adjacent content while still having its own style.

-*This mod currently adds 8 jokers to the game.
-There will be more jokers in the near future and other types of cards.*
+*This mod currently adds 13 jokers to the game.
+Two more jokers are currently planned for release.
+There will be stuff other than Jokers in future updates*

 ## Jokers
 ![Readme1](https://github.com/user-attachments/assets/d8d318ed-05e4-4a0a-8773-fbd0e9c7fd64)